panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 Reducing an array meaning performing a concrete accumulative operation on its items to calculate a result value.

-A good example of reducing operation is calculating the sum of an array, where the accumulative operation is the addition of items.
+A good example of reduce operation is calculating the sum of an array, where the accumulative operation is the addition of items.
 For an array `[2, 4, 6]` reducing to a sum results in `12`.

 Another example of reducing is determining the maximum element of the array.
 For an array `[7, 2, 10, 6]` the reducing to max item results in `10`.